D.C. opens covid centers, Montgomery County considers vaccine passport

 Sequencing shows 70 percent of new infections are due to the omicron variant and 30 percent are delta, he said.

 Bowser added that more than 6,000 D.C.
 Public Schools prekindergarten students submitted results — nearly 100 percent compliance — as part of a weekly and mandatory testing program newly rolled out by the school system.
-The program targets prekindergarten students who are not yet eligible for the vaccine.
-The reported positivity rate was less than 1 percent, which is lower than with older kids, she said.
+The program targets prekindergarten students who are not yet eligible for vaccination.
+The reported positivity rate was less than 1 percent, which is lower than the rate among older kids, she said.

 The report came three days after the city instituted a vaccine requirement for retail stores and restaurants.
 Officials in Montgomery County, which according to the Centers for Disease Control and Prevention has an 85 percent vaccination rate, are considering a similar policy.

-County residents and business owners who turned out to oppose the proposed vaccine passport at a virtual public hearing Tuesday said it would not slow the spread of covid-19 and would burden businesses already suffering amid the pandemic, driving economic activity away from the county.
+County residents and business owners who turned out to oppose the proposed vaccine passport at a virtual public hearing Tuesday said it would not slow the spread of the coronavirus and would burden businesses already suffering amid the pandemic, driving economic activity away from the county.

 Some speakers threatened to vote out council members in the upcoming Democratic primary if they voted for the vaccine passport; others warned that such a mandate would force restaurants and retail employees to become proof-of-vaccine enforcers, possibly placing themselves at risk of backlash from unhappy patrons.